Health Management & Policy Faculty Profiles

 Pay-for-performance, public quality reporting, disparities, measuring quality and cost, and health care policy analysis.

-Food policy; obesity and diet-related disease prevention; school and community food environments; firearm policy and gun violence prevention
+Food policy; obesity and diet-related disease prevention; school and community food environments.

 Global health in China and India, vaccine preventable diseases, assessing immunization coverage and barriers to vaccine uptake, immunization information systems, infectious disease epidemiology, ebola, public health workforce and capacity building